-Users of this guidance need to be mindful of reviewing those suggested to ensure they are relevant to their own circumstances.
+Users of this guidance also need to be mindful of reviewing those suggested to ensure they are relevant to the circumstances of their own local government.

-AASB 101.122 Judgements, estimates and assumptions:
+AASB 101.122 Judgements:

-In preparing the annual financial report, the nature of significant judgements, estimates and assumptions made by management need to be disclosed.
+In preparing the annual financial report, the nature of judgements made by management that have the most significant effect on the amounts recognised in the financial report, need to be disclosed.

 The following disclosures are required:

-- The fact significant assumptions, judgements and estimates were made. - The nature of the significant assumptions, judgements and estimates. - How these were made (the method used).
+- The fact such judgements were made.

+- The nature of the judgements.

+- How these were made (the method used).